 It still consists of Indian hot spices such as Garam Masala, but the amount is less than the other curry recipes.
 Paneer or Indian cottage cheese generally offers a lovely mild and creamy taste already, yet it can taste much better after you pan-seared it with oil/Ghee.

 Actually, pan-frying is not a must to process your Paneer; you can choose to soak the Paneer cubes a bit in hot water.
 My recommended Palak Paneer recipes for you are vegetarian-friendly; however, you can change Paneer into extra-firm tofu to make it vegan.

 Total making time: From 35 minutes to 1 hour 40 minutes.

-Mentioning Samosa, you might immediately think of a famous puff pastry dessert belonging to the beautiful cuisine.
+Mentioning Samosa, you might immediately think of a famous dessert belonging to Indian cuisine.
 However, today I will show you how to bring them onto your dinner/lunch table on the side of rich curries.

 Today, you need peas, potatoes, and carrots for the main fillings in my two referred recipes.
 The natural sweetness and juice from these veggies contribute a lot to the success of this dish.
 Furthermore, you also have two options to process this delight.

 You can deep-fry them in hot oil or bake them in the oven.
 Both ways are good, and you can choose any of them.
 Another use for these crunchy Samosas pieces is to serve them at your weekend backyard party.
 They are a finger-licking good treat that no one can resist.

 When you see Indian foods on the menu, you know you’re in for a warm, filling meal.
 Whether you prefer less complicated/time-consuming or heartier side dishes, this post has everything you need to complement your feast.